Our mission is to conserve native birds and their habitats throughout Maryland.

 The Maryland Bird Conservation Partnership seeks to connect birds, habitats, and people throughout Maryland.
 Join MBCP and other Marylanders working together to conserve birds and the habitats that support them.

-Some birds, like Black Skimmers near Ocean City, have dropped to just 4% of what their population was 20 years ago.
+Black Skimmer populations have declined by 96% over the past 20 years.
 Maryland’s only quail, the Northern Bobwhite, has largely vanished, along with the haunting nocturnal calls of the Eastern Whip-poor-will.
 Populations of many neotropical migrants, such as the Kentucky Warbler and Wood Thrush, have been in decline for decades.

 To respond to these developing threats, bird watchers and scientists, hunters and farmers have formed the Maryland Bird Conservation Partnership (MBCP).
 The core steering committee is made up of representatives from Maryland Department of Natural Resources, Maryland Ornithological Society, Audubon Maryland-DC, U.S. Fish & Wildlife Service, The Nature Conservancy, Alliance for the Chesapeake Bay, Friends of Jug Bay, Ducks Unlimited, and American Bird Conservancy.